Paul Rogers (actor): Early life and career

 Paul Rogers was born in Plympton, Devon, and attended Newton Abbot Grammar School.
 He later trained at the Michael Chekhov Theatre Studio at Dartington Hall.
 From 1940 to 1946 he served in the Royal Navy during World War II, before returning to acting at the Bristol Old Vic.

 He went on to appear in many West End and Broadway productions, and won the Tony for Best Actor for his role in Harold Pinter's play The Homecoming in 1967.
 He played the role of Sir in the first Broadway production of Ronald Harwood's play The Dresser.

 Later career

 Rogers was a long-serving member of the Royal Shakespeare Company.
 His most notable performances with the Company included Nick Bottom in A Midsummer Night's Dream and Sir John Falstaff in Henry IV parts 1 and 2.

 His film appearances include Beau Brummel (1954), Our Man in Havana (1959), The Trials of Oscar Wilde (1960), Billy Budd (1962), The Third Secret (1964), The Shoes of the Fisherman (1968), A Midsummer Night's Dream (1968), Three Into Two Won't Go (1969), The Looking Glass War (1970), The Homecoming (1973) and Oscar and Lucinda (1997).

-He also appeared frequently on television, in productions such as Romeo and Juliet on Producers' Showcase and Public Eye.
+He also appeared frequently on television, in productions such as The Tenth Man (1988) and Romeo and Juliet on Producers' Showcase and Public Eye.